Anil16sg/test/README.md

 #Front End Take Home Exercise

-Thank you for considering this opportunity with x and congratulations on advancing to the technical screening portion of the interview process.
+Congratulations on advancing to the technical screening portion of the interview process.

 Take Home Exercise:
-You have 3 days to create a PR for this exercise, please timebox yourself to a maximum of 3 hours of coding to complete the project objective below.
+Please timebox yourself to a maximum of 12 hours of coding to complete the project objective below.

-Create a new branch under the repository based on the master branch.
-Complete the project outlined below.
+Complete the project outlined as in design_requirment.png
-Create a Pull Request back to master with the changes from your branch.
 Project Objective:
 Create a sample project that displays a list of purchases.
-Endpoints and UI are provided.
+Endpoints provided as below.

 Endpoints: To get the item details
 Purchase History: